Eric-Yan-742/Obsidian/LeetCode/Dynamic Programming/Initialization.md

 ## Complete Knapsack problem

 Initialization is basically the same as 0-1 knapsack.
 However, it becomes more complicated.
 Elements later in the dp array depend on the elements before.
 Thus, we cannot simply assign some elments in the first row with some values.
 We have to use the recurrence relation (or at least a simplified version) during the explicit initialization.
-Similarly, we can use the empty bag trick that avoids
+Similarly, we can use the empty bag trick that avoids the overhead of empty bag.
 ### Max value

 [[Complete Knapsack Problem]]